Jawar19/home-assistant.io/source/_integrations/rejseplanen.markdown

 ## Setup

-The Rejseplanen {% term integration %} have moved from {% term platform %} setup to a more friendly UI setup.
-The {% term integration %} consist of two main configurable types.
+The Rejseplanen {% term integration %} has moved from {% term platform %} setup to a more friendly UI setup.
+The {% term integration %} consists of two main configurable types.
 Firstly the Service device, a hidden coordinator that handles the communication with the Rejseplanen cloud API and stores the data from the aforementioned API.
 Secondly a number of sub-entries called "stops" that sorts and displays the data of the next departure to the user as a device with entities.

-{% term platform "Platform" %} setup for this {% term integration %} have been deprecated and should be removed from the configuration file.
+{% term platform "Platform" %} setup for this {% term integration %} has been deprecated and should be removed from the configuration file.

 [Read more about _configuration file_](https://www.home-assistant.io/docs/configuration/)